luisdvalle/NineSolution/README.md

 - An ASP.NET WebAPI Core 2.0 project
 - A .NET Standard 2.0 library containing the abstractions used in this project
 - A UnitTest .NET Core 2.0 project

+Other details:

+- A Home Page for this project is available through a GET request on http://nuevesolution.azurewebsites.net/
+- API Endpoint to process data available through a POST request on http://nuevesolution.azurewebsites.net/
+- API specifications available on http://nuevesolution.azurewebsites.net/swagger